JamesN-dev/blazing-fast-portfolio/src/lib/posts/we-built-this-blog.md

 ---
-title: 'We Built This Blog (And It Nearly Destroyed Us)'
+title: 'We Built This Blog'
 subtitle: 'A Multi-AI Survival Story'
 date: '2025-06-17'
-tags: ['ai-collaboration', 'svelte5', 'debugging']
+tags: ['ai-collab', 'svelte5', 'debugging', mdsvex]
 description: 'Five AIs walk into a codebase.
 What happens next will shock you (spoiler: memory leaks, existential crises, and one accidentally deleted blog post).'
-featuredImage: '/images/blog/vibecoder-hero.png'
+featuredImage:
-readingTime: '12 min read'
+# readingTime: '12 min read'
 ---

 <script lang="ts">